aclark4life/pelican-blog/content/new-django-website.rst

 ==================

 :tags: Plone, Python
-:date: Sat Jan 10 18:14:36 EST 2015
+:date: Sun Jan 11 09:48:24 EST 2015

-*After a series of Django gigs recently, I had the urge to redevelop our company website in Django; I am very happy with the results.*
+*After a series of Django gigs in 2014, I had the urge to redevelop our company website in Django; I am very happy with the results.
+This overview is roughly in order of development from start to finish*.

 .. image:: /images/aclarknet-django.png
     :alt: Website front page